Skip to contents

 Viewing intermediate results with datasheet()

-First, we will view the intermediate output Datasheet from the Results Scenario.
+First, we will view the Intermediate Outputs datasheet from the result scenario.
 We can load the result tables using the datasheet() function.
-The Intermediate Datasheet corresponds to the results from the first model.
+The Intermediate Outputs datasheet corresponds to the results from the Hello World Pipeline 1 transformer stage.

 resultsSummary <- datasheet(myResultScenario,